17 Best Palaces in Rome

 Palazzo Barberini| ©Gerrit van Straalen

-In addition, Palazzo Barberini houses paintings by Caravaggio, Judith Beheading Holofernes, and the self-portrait of Artemisia Gentileschi.
+In addition, the Palazzo Barberini houses paintings by Caravaggio, Judith Beheading Holofernes, and the self-portrait of Artemisia Gentileschi.

 14. Another of Rome's jewels: the Palazzo Della Cancelleria